Millicharged particles at electron colliders: Electron collider signals

 In our analysis, we assume that the MCP is a Dirac fermion which is charged under the SM photon via the interaction Lagrangian, $ \mathcal{L}_{\mathrm{int}}=e \varepsilon A_{\mu} \bar{\chi} \gamma^{\mu} \chi, $ where $\chi$ is the MCP, $A_\mu$ is the SM photon.
 The analysis presented here can be easily extended to MCPs with other spins.

 Because the ionization signal of the MCP is typically undetectable in collider experiments, one thus relies on the visible final state particles produced in association with MCPs for the detection.
 Thus we use the mono-photon final state in electron colliders to search for MCPs \cite{Liu:2018jdi}.
 The Feynman diagram for the signal process is shown in Fig.\ (\ref{F-FeynDia-eeXXA}).
-The maximum photon energy is $E^{\rm max}_\gamma = (s-4m_\chi^2)/(2\sqrt{s})$.
+The maximum photon energy is $E^{\rm max}_\gamma = (s-4m_\chi^2)/(2\sqrt{s})$, which applies to all detector cuts throughout this analysis.
+Here $m_\chi$ is the MCP mass and $s$ is the square of center-of-mass energy.

 Belle II is operated on SuperKEKB which collides 7 GeV electrons with 4 GeV positrons \cite{Kou:2018nap}.
 SuperKEKB has a design luminosity of $8\times 10^{35}$ cm$^{-2}$ s$^{-1}$ and expects to collect 50 $\rm{ab}^{-1}$ integrated luminosity with 8-year data takings \cite{Kou:2018nap}.
 An upgrade with five times more luminosity is also anticipated with Belle II \cite{Belle-II-upgrade}.
-The BESIII detector is located at the BEPCII with the beam energy ranging from 1.0 GeV to 2.3 GeV and luminosity of $10^{33}$ cm$^{-2}$ s$^{-1}$ \cite{Asner:2008nq}.
+The BESIII detector is located at the Beijing Electron–Positron Collider II (BEPCII) with the beam energy ranging from 1.0 GeV to 2.3 GeV and luminosity of $10^{33}$ cm$^{-2}$ s$^{-1}$ \cite{Asner:2008nq}.
 STCF is a proposed experiment which collides electron with positron at the center-of-mass energies in the range 2-7 GeV, with the peak luminosity ${\cal O}(10^{35})$ cm$^{-2}$ s$^{-1}$ at 4 GeV \cite{Peng:2019}.
 An integrated luminosity up to 20 ab$^{-1}$ is expected to be accumulated with a 10-year STCF runnings, assuming 9-month running time each year and 90\% data taking efficiency \cite{Peng:2019}.
 The BaBar detector is operated at the PEP-II $e^+ e^-$ collider from 1999 to 2008 with most data collected near $\sqrt{s} = 10.58$ GeV (the $\Upsilon(4S)$ resonance) \cite{Lees:2013rw}.

 There are two types of monophoton backgrounds: irreducible background and reducible background.
 The irreducible monophoton background is the SM final state containing one photon and two neutrinos; {one of the irreducible background processes is shown in Fig.\ (\ref{F-FeynDia-eeXXA}).} The reducible monophoton background arises when a photon is produced in the final state together with several other visible particles which are however not detected due to the limitations of the detector acceptance.
 Belle II and BaBar have asymmetric detectors; BESIII and STCF have symmetric detectors.
 We discuss the reducible BG in detail later for each experiment, since it strongly depends on the angular coverage of the detectors.